What's New in Analysis Services and Business Intelligence

-SQL Server Data Tools for Business Intelligence (SSDT BI), previously known as Business Intelligence Development Studio (BIDS), is used to create Analysis Services models, Reporting Services reports, and Integration Services packages.
-In this pre-release version of SQL Server 2014, SQL Server Setup no longer installs SSDT BI.
-The Visual Studio 2012 version of SSDT BI is now available as a web download from the Microsoft Download center.
+SQL Server Data Tools for Business Intelligence (SSDT-BI), previously known as Business Intelligence Development Studio (BIDS), is used to create Analysis Services models, Reporting Services reports, and Integration Services packages.
+You can download SSDT-BI from the following locations:

-There are several download sites for the Visual Studio 2012 version of SSDT.
-Some downloads do not include the BI project templates.
-Using the link previously provided will get you the correct version.
-You know that you have the correct version of SSDT if you see the Business Intelligence project templates folder.
+There are several download sites for the Visual Studio 2012 and Visual Studio 2013 versions of SSDT.
+Most do not include the BI project templates.
+Using the links above will get you the correct version.
+You’ll know that you have the correct version of SSDT-BI if you see the Business Intelligence project templates folder.
 This folder contains the project templates for Analysis Services, Reporting Services and Integration Services.
-Depending on how you installed SSDT, you might also see an additional project template for SQL Server databases.
+Depending on how you installed SSDT-BI, you might also see an additional project template for SQL Server databases.

 The ability to create Power View reports against multidimensional models was first introduced in SQL Server 2012 Service Pack 1 Cumulative Update 4.
 Power View for Multidimensional Models functionality is now included as part of SQL Server 2014.

 This functionality helps organizations maximize existing BI investments by enabling multidimensional models (also known as OLAP cubes) to be used with the latest client reporting tools.
 Depending on the types of data in the multidimensional model, users can easily create a variety of dynamic visualizations from tables and matrices, to bubble charts and geographical maps.
 Multidimensional models now also support queries using Data Analysis Expressions (DAX).